A Clear Company Vision: What It Is and Why It Matters

 A Clear Company Vision Helps You Recruit & Retain the Right People

 When recruiting, there’s a big difference between hiring high-quality applicants and high-quality applicants who are excited about your company’s vision.
-When you have a clear vision, you’ll naturally attract people who share the same values and goals, that stay with the company even during challenging times.
+When you have a clear vision, you’ll naturally attract people who share the same values and goals.
+People that will stay with the company even during challenging times.

-With a clear company vision, you will attract amazing people who want to stay on the bus through the good and the bad to reach a common goal.
+With a clear company vision, you’ll attract amazing people who want to stay on the bus through the good and the bad to reach a common goal.